learn-co-curriculum/react-hooks-forms-abstraction/README.md

 ## Form State

-Let's talk about the `onChange` event we've got set up now in initial version of our `Form` component.
+Let's talk about the `onChange` event we had set up in the initial version of our `Form` component.
 If we look at the original code:

 ```jsx
 import React, { useState } from "react";